uniwswap/uniwens-docs/dapp-developer-guide/lns-as-nft.md

-# ENS as NFT
+# LNS as NFT

-When ENS .eth registrar migrated in May 2019, the .eth registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that .eth registrations can be transferred in the same fashion as other NFTs.
+When LNS .bch registrar migrated in May 2019, the .bch registrar became an [ERC721](https://github.com/ensdomains/ens/blob/master/docs/ethregistrar.rst#id3) compliant non-fungible token contract, meaning that .bch registrations can be transferred in the same fashion as other NFTs.

-## Deriving tokenId from ENS name
+## Deriving tokenId from LNS name

-The tokenId of ENS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik.eth`).
+The tokenId of LNS name is simply the uint256 representation of the hash of the label (`vitalik` for `vitalik.bch`).

 ```javascript
 const ethers = require('ethers')